-Table C.5.9.7
+Table C.5.9.6

-Not-employed PIT Minimum Wo rking Capital
+Not-employed PIT size Minimur n Working Capital

-150 \$ 155,000
+150 \$ 125,000

-300 \$ 275,000
+300 \$ 200,000

-450 \$ 400,000
+450 \$ 280,000

-600 \$ 485,000
+600 \$ 340,000

-750 \$ 605,000
+750 \$ 420,000

-900 \$ 690,000
+900 \$ 480,000

 - C.5.9.6.1 The Provider shall provide proof of its minimum working capital upon award of an HCA under this RFQ.
 The District shall not issue a delivery order, purchase order, or task order pursuant to the HCA to the Provider until the Provider has substantiated its ability to comply with the District's working capital requirement set forth in Section C.5.9.6. - C.5.9.6.2 DHS staff will periodically audit, as part of its Provider monitoring and evaluation process outlined in Section E, the Provider's compliance with the minimum working capital requirement. - C.5.9.6.3 Should the Provider be unable to maintain the minimum working capital levels specified in Section C.5.9.6, the Provider shall notify DHS of the working capital deficiency within two days of the Provider becoming aware of the deficiency. - C.5.9.6.4 In the event of a working capital deficiency, the Provider shall have one month, from the date the Provider receives a written notice from DHS, to rectify the deficiency and resubmit its proof of minimum working capital.
 Failure to rectify the working capital deficiency within one month, of the date the Provider receives a written notice from DHS, constitutes a violation of the working capital provision of this HCA.
-Consequently, the District may terminate this HCA and all associated delivery orders, purchase orders, or task orders pursuant to this HCA upon serving written notice of termination to the Provider in accordance with sections 7, 9 or 20 of the Government of the District of Columbia Standard Contract Provisions For Use With District of Columbia Government Supply and Services, dated March, 2007, hereafter referred to as "Standard Contract Provisions", which is incorporated into this Agreement as Attachment J.1.

-- Database of employment, education slot, and work slot partners in CATCH: The Provider shall accurately enter and maintain in CATCH the contact information of its employment, education slot, and work slot partners.
+Consequently, the District may terminate this HCA and all associated delivery orders, purchase orders, or task orders pursuant to this HCA upon serving written notice of termination to the Provider in accordance with sections 7, 9 or 20 of the Government of the District of Columbia Standard Contract Provisions For Use With District of Columbia Government Supply and Services, dated March, 2007, hereafter referred to as "Standard Contract Provisions", which is incorporated into this Agreement as Attachment J.1. - C.5.9.7 Database of employment partners in CATCH: The Provider shall accurately enter and maintain in CATCH the contact information of its employment partners.
 The Provider shall maintain the currency of the database to reflect only those partners that the Provider continues to maintain active relationships with.
-The Provider shall archive information about those partners that the Provider is no longer actively involved with and shall add information about new relationships it has entered in. - C.5.9.8 - Language access for District residents with Limited English Proficiency and No English Proficiency (LEP/NEP): On April 21, 2004, the District of Columbia enacted the DC Language Access Act of 2004, incorporated herein as Attachment J.9, which holds covered agencies accountable for providing the District's limited and non-English proficient (LEP/NEP) residents with greater access to and participation in their programs, services and activities.
+The Provider shall archive information about those partners that the Provider is no longer actively involved with and shall add information about new relationships it has entered in.

+C.5.9.8 Language access for District residents with Limited English Proficiency and No English Proficiency (LEP/NEP): On April 21, 2004, the District of Columbia enacted the DC Language Access Act of 2004, incorporated herein as Attachment J.9, which holds covered agencies accountable for providing the District's limited and non-English proficient (LEP/NEP) residents with greater access to and participation in their programs, services and activities.
 The District has the responsibility to create and uphold an equal standard of service for those individuals who request and require its services.
-The Provider shall ensure that the Work Readiness and Placement Services it provides are made accessible to LEP/NEP customers.
+The Provider shall ensure that the Job Placement Services it provides are made accessible to